jinseo99/Newscraper/README.md

-# Website Scraper
+# Newscraper

-Website Scraper is a group of Python libraries with the intent of scraping news articles for summaries.
+Newscraper allows scraping of news articles for summaries.

 ## Usage